ta4j/ta4j-wiki/Forecast-Indicators.md

 ### Monte Carlo Forecast

 `new MonteCarloPriceForecastIndicator(state, horizon)` is the standard constructor for EWMA Monte Carlo price forecasts.
-It accepts a `ReturnForecastStateIndicator`, validates that the state indicator is log-return based, and infers the source price indicator from the state's `LogReturnIndicator`.
+It accepts a `ReturnForecastStateIndicator<? extends ForecastState>`, validates that the state indicator is log-return based, and infers the source price indicator from the state's `LogReturnIndicator`.
 Use `MonteCarloReturnProjectionIndicator.builder(state)` only when you need to tune simulation settings beyond horizon or work directly in return space.

 | Constructor or builder method | Default | Meaning | Common tuning |
 | --- | --- | --- | --- |